Gdańsk Wrzeszcz–Gdańsk Osowa railway: Train operations

 On 14 April 2015, the Pomeranian Voivodeship Board decided to announce an open tender for train services on Gdańsk Wrzeszcz–Gdańsk Osowa railway.
 The service was to be part of a joint task with the Wejherowo–Gdynia Główna–Gdańsk Główny–Tczew connection, which had previously been operated by PKP Szybka Kolej Miejska in Tricity.
 The only bid in this tender was submitted by this company, and on 11 June, the bid was approved by the voivodeship board.

 On 2 September 2014, the Pomeranian Voivodeship signed a contract with Pesa for the delivery of 3 two-car diesel multiple units 218Mc and seven three-car units 219M dedicated to servicing the Pomeranian Metropolitan Railway.
 In addition to these 10 vehicles, Pomeranian Metropolitan Railway is also served by 3 other previously purchased rail vehicles (two SA137 and one SA138).

 The line was created to provide convenient access to the airport and improve connectivity between the Kartuzy and Kościerzyna counties and the Tricity area.
 Within two months after the launch, around 100,000 passengers used the line monthly (compared to over 3 million on the Szybka Kolej Miejska lines).

 On 1 September 2015, trains began running on the Gdańsk Główny–Gdańsk Port Lotniczy–Gdynia Główna route (and shortened versions).
 On 1 October, service expanded to Gdańsk Główny–Gdańsk Port Lotniczy–Kartuzy.

 On 11 December 2016, an expedited connection was launched between Gdynia Główna–Gdańsk Wrzeszcz–Gdańsk Port Lotniczy–Kościerzyna, with stops only at Gdańsk Strzyża, Gdańsk Jasień, Gdańsk Kiełpinek, and Gdańsk Port Lotniczy.

-On 9 December 2018, Przewozy Regionalne took over part of the services on Gdańsk Wrzeszcz–Gdańsk Osowa railway.
+On 9 December 2018, Polregio took over part of the services on Gdańsk Wrzeszcz–Gdańsk Osowa railway.

 On 14 November 2022, the Pomeranian Voivodeship Board approved the results of the tender for passenger services on Pomeranian Metropolitan Railway lines, entrusting the operation of connections between Gdańsk, Gdynia, Kościerzyna, and Kartuzy to Polregio for the period from 11 December 2022 to 12 December 2026.

 On 15 May 2023, the Pomeranian Voivodeship signed a contract with Newag for the delivery of 4 hybrid (electric-diesel) multiple units Impuls, intended for service on Gdańsk Wrzeszcz–Gdańsk Osowa railway.
 The first of these trains began service on this line in June 2024.